Mother Convicted Of Killing Infant Blamed Autistic Sons, Claims She Woke Up To Find Baby Beaten And Dead

 — Kennebec Journal (@KJ_Online) November 8, 2017

-The prosecutor for this case, Attorney Leanne Zainea told the jury how Hopkins said early on in the investigation that she first lied in fear of her family being separated, according to People Magazine.
+The prosecutor for this case, Attorney Leanne Zainea, told the jury how Hopkins said early on in the investigation that she first lied in fear of her family being separated, according to People Magazine.
 She feared the kids would be put in foster care.
 Zainea conveyed that she had a hard time when it came to understanding this mother was concerned about the family since she pointed the finger at her two “severely autistic boys.”
-Zainea said:
+Zainea said,

 “She said she was afraid her family would be separated, but she had no problem pointing the finger at two nonverbal, severely autistic boys.”